a-b/rt5370sta/README_STA_usb.md

 			AckPolicy1~4		Ack policy which support normal Ack or no Ack (AC_BK, AC_BE, AC_VI, AC_VO)

-	All WMM parameters do not support iwpriv command but ¡¥WmmCapable¡¦¡¦, please store all parameter to RT2870STA.dat, and restart driver.
+	All WMM parameters do not support iwpriv command but Â¡Â¥WmmCapableÂ¡Â¦Â¡Â¦, please store all parameter to RT2870STA.dat, and restart driver.

 -----------------------------------------------